colleen547/Web-Design-Challenge/README.md

 * A [landing page](#landing-page) containing:
   * An explanation of the project.
-  * Links to each visualization page.
-There should be a sidebar containing preview images of each plot, and clicking an image should take the user to that visualization.
+  * Links to each visualization page, a sidebar containing preview images of each plot, and functionality to click an image to take the user to the visualization.
 * Four [visualization pages](#visualization-pages), each with:
   * A descriptive title and heading tag.
   * The plot/visualization itself.
   * A paragraph describing the plot and its significance.
 * A ["Comparisons" page](#comparisons-page) that:
-  * Contains all of the visualizations on the same page so we can easily compare them visually.
+  * Contains all of the visualizations on the same page to easily compare them visually.
   * Uses a Bootstrap grid for the visualizations.
     * The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.
 * A ["Data" page](#data-page) that: